 Maryland Charitable Planning Attorneys Ensure Your Gifts are Maximized and Taxes are Minimized

 Many individuals are blessed with the ability, foresight, and compassion to make a charitable cause a part of their estate plan.
 Though many people provide gifts to their favorite cause, organization, or institution during their lifetime, these gifts are often limited due to an individual’s financial obligations during their lifetime.
 Making a gift after your death provides an opportunity to make a substantial contribution to something important to you.
-The Maryland charitable planning attorneys at Altman & Associates help many clients throughout Maryland establish estate plans with a focus on philanthropy.
+We’ve had the privilege of helping many clients establish estate plans with a focus on philanthropy.

 If you have started the estate planning process, then you probably have a will or trust already drafted.
 If not, there are innumerable reasons to draft these essential estate planning documents.
 It is easy to make charitable gifts through wills and trusts.
 If you include language in your will or trust which directs your Personal Representative or Trustee to make a charitable gift, then they must do so – assuming the necessary assets are available.
 Though the process is straightforward, you should consider your overall estate plan in the context of any charitable gift.